Carlltz/aj/README.md

 The `.env` file must contain a valid OpenAI API key to function properly.
 You can obtain an API key from [OpenAI](https://openai.com/api/).

+## Disclaimer

+I'm not very familiar with Go, so I might not have followed "best practices" at all.
+If you have suggestions for improvement, feel free to contribute!

 ## License

 MIT License